saphanaacademy/secure-sap-hana-client/README.md

 On Linux and macOS, create a .odbc.ini file in your home directory for User Data Source or /etc (convention, no requirement) for System Data Sources.
 The order of the parameters does not matter nor does the parameter case.
 File name case does matter!
 Tip: verify your entries with the list (ls) command.

 Below two example, for Linux and macOS.
 The extension of the ODBC driver file and the location is different but apart from that, the entries are identical.
 Storing the PEM file in a .ssl directory under the user account is a convention, not a requirement.
 THere are no specific file permissions for the directory or file required (unlike for SSH).

 You can give the Data Source any name you want.
 Case is not important, spaces are possible between quotes but not recommended.

-### For Linux
+### For Linux using openSSL
 ```
 [HaaS]
 driver=/usr/sap/hdbclient/libodbcHDB.so